 What are the advantages of buying a townhouse?
 Below are some advantages that will help you with your decisions.

 Does the thought of spending a Saturday cutting the grass or cleaning the gutters make you cringe?
-A lot of HOA’s will cover the expense and hassle of coordinating these activities.
-Generally, you will have less maintenance than a single family home and have more free time to pursue other activities.
+A lot of HOAs will cover the expense and hassle of coordinating these activities.
+Generally, you will have less maintenance than in a single-family home and have more free time to pursue other activities.
 Overall, you will be paying to maintain the property through the HOA dues and assessments but you won’t have to worry about dealing with contractors.
 Remember to read the HOA documents thoroughly so you know what your responsibilities are.

 No One Above You